alexpdp7/rpi-zero-usb-iso/README.md

 A Raspberry Pi that can run connected to a USB port of a computer.

-This project has been tested with:
+I have tested this with:

 * Raspberry Pi Zero 2 W
   * Raspberry Pi OS Lite Bookworm